emilialim8/particle_filter_project/README.md

 ### Intialization of Particle Cloud

+The code is located in intialize_particle_cloud().

+The map is imported and all the indexes of the occupancy grid that are known (not negative 1) are stored.
+These indexes are converted to coordinates in meters, and particles are randomly selected in these positions.
+Each particle is also given a weight of 1 and a random yaw between pi and -pi, which is converted into a quanterion.
+All these particles are published to the particle cloud.

 ### Movement Model

 This code is located in the update_particles_with_motion_model() function, with parameters being passed in from robot_scan_recieved().
 A helper function, normalize_radian(), is used.